MrBlueXav/Dekrispator_H747/README.md

 It was first a STM32CubeMX project (the only way I found to reach that point) but can't be regenerated now, be careful !

-You should be able to import the project in STM32CubeIDE, I think all necessary files are in the repositary.
+You should be able to import the project in STM32CubeIDE, I think all necessary files are in the repository.

 If not, makefiles are in Debug and Release folders with also binaries for direct flashing.